Why bad customer service is worse for business, and why old people are better than young people.

 Percent of women who “feel they are on track or ahead of schedule in planning for retirement,” according to a report released Tuesday by Prudential.
 If that sounds low, it is.
 In 2008, in the middle of the recession, that number was 46 percent.

-Percent of beach-lovers around the world (North America, South America, Europe, Asia, and Australia/New Zealand) who would swap work and play.
+Percent of beach-lovers worldwide (North America, South America, Europe, Asia, and Australia/New Zealand) who would swap work and play.
 That group would “work weekends for a month” for one extra beach vacation per year.

 The annual Expedia Flip Flop Report was released Monday and also reported that, “For the third year running, Germans were the likeliest to sunbathe fully nude at the beach” and “20 percent of female beach-goers worldwide have spent time topless at a beach.”